 Dr. Daniel J. Julius

-Dan Julius is the vice president for academic affairs and research for the University of Alaska.
-Prior to this he has held management-level faculty positions at colleges and universities across the United States.
-He has served as provost and vice president at Benedictine University in Illinois, as associate vice president for academic affairs for the University of San Francisco, assistant vice chancellor for faculty and staff relations at the California State University System, director of personnel services for the Vermont State College System, and as director of the Institute for Higher Education at Columbia University Teachers College.
-Dr. Julius has also served as a faculty member in the business and management schools of the University of California, Stanford University, the University of New Hampshire and Columbia University, lecturing on marketing, human resources, industrial labor relations and management.
-He additionally has served as a visiting faculty member in Canada, Spain, France, Switzerland, Malaysia, the Sultanate of Oman, Israel, and at several institutions in the Peoples Republic of China.
-Dr. Julius is an active participant in the higher education field, having served as president of two national associations, and as a member of numerous accreditation teams throughout the U.S. and in the Middle East.
-He continues to serve as a management consultant to companies engaged in business relationships with colleges and universities.
-Dr. Julius received an undergraduate degree from The Ohio State University, two graduate degrees from Columbia University and a post-doctoral fellowship from Stanford University.
+Dan Julius is the Executive Director of the Levin Institute in New York City which is affiliated with the State University of New York.
+He is also an affiliated faculty member at Cornell University and a Visiting Scholar at the University of California Berkeley.
+His areas of expertise are higher education administration, marketing, strategic planning and innovation and entrepreneurship.
+Prior to moving to the Levin Institute, he was the Vice President for Academic Affairs and Research for the University of Alaska System of Higher Education, Provost and Vice President for Academic Affairs at Benedictine University in Illinois, Associate Vice President for Academic Affairs at the University of San Francisco, Assistant Vice Chancellor for Faculty and Staff Relations at the California State University System, Director of Personnel Services for the Vermont State College System, and served as Director of the Institute for Higher Education at Columbia University, Teachers College.
+Dr. Julius has been a lecturer in the business and management schools of the University of California, Stanford University, the University of New Hampshire, Columbia University and SUNY Albany, a visiting faculty member in Canada, Spain, France, Switzerland, Malaysia, the Sultanate of Oman, Israel, and the People’s Republic of China, and a member of numerous accreditation teams throughout the U.S. and in the Middle East.
+He continues to serve as a management consultant to a variety of companies engaged in business partnerships with colleges and universities.
+Dr. Julius received an undergraduate degree from The Ohio State University, attended Cornell University for graduate coursework, holds two degrees from Columbia University and engaged in advanced studies as a Visiting Scholar at Stanford University.